miking-lang/miking/README.md

 #### Supported accelerate constructs

 The following keywords are reserved for parallel constructs:
 * `accelerate` - marks expressions that should be accelerated.
+Nested `accelerate` terms are not allowed.
 * `parallelFlatten` - flattens a two-dimensional sequence, producing a one-dimensional sequence.
 The term `parallelFlatten s` is equivalent to `foldl concat [] s`.